Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

     1. Welcome in the top-left of the nav bar.
 (Positive visual user feedback.)

-    2. Navbar icons change - "Sign up" and "Login" are replaced with the websites pages.
+    2. Navbar icons change - "Sign up" and "Login" are replaced with the website's pages.

 3. Easily understand what each webpage does.